vmware-tanzu/tanzu-plugin-runtime/README.md

 APIs](docs/config.md) of different Tanzu Plugin Runtime versions work as expected as long as those Tanzu Plugin Runtime versions are supported.

-Cross Version API Compatibility testing simulates the interaction of APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.
+Cross Version API Compatibility testing simulates the interaction of Configuration library APIs provided by different versions of plugin runtimes to ensure that they can interoperate with one another.